Arnold B. Scheibel, Director 1987 - 1995

 Scheibel had the privilege of serving as Acting Director (1987-1990) and Director (1990-1995) of the Brain Research Institute during a period of economic stress -- a period in which the continued existence of the institute itself was under question.
 Despite this, Scheibel's leadership kept the BRI alive, and led to innovative programs including a system of affinity groups -- working groups that meet regularly to discuss crosscutting topics.
 Since inception, these affinity groups have resulted in the submission and funding of several training program and program project grants, including the one that created the Alzheimer’s Disease Center.
 In turn, affinity groups have led to Integrative Centers of Neuroscience Excellence.
 These centers provide a more formal, cohesive identity and organizational structure that facilitates collaborations and interactions amongst a large community of researchers from disciplines across campus, including faculty, post-doctoral fellows and graduate students.
 Scheibel also initiated the student-manned community outreach program, Project Brainstorm -- a program that allows UCLA students to teach neuroscience concepts to Los Angeles Unified School District classes, ages K-12.

-Now retired, Dr. Schiebel's inspirational teaching style has inspired generations of neuroscience scholars, from the children who participate in Project Brainstorm, through post-doctoral students and faculty.
+Dr. Schiebel's inspirational teaching style has inspired generations of neuroscience scholars, from the children who participate in Project Brainstorm, through post-doctoral students and faculty.